Some dogs love to chew, gnaw, nibble. The supply of dog chew toys is plethoric and too often of poor quality.

 By Benjamin BAYON, Veterinary Doctor

 It is our duty to tell you that FURST refuses to sell gnawing toys, no matter how beautiful or eco-friendly, that are responsible for too many health problems for your dog.
-We are committed to offering you high quality alternatives from our collection of fun toys for dogs.
+We are committed to offering you high quality natural alternatives from our collection of fun toys for dogs.